-Having the dog mate every other day is fine as long it is done over a short duration.
-The best practice is to give at least a week’s gap between successive mating.
+Having the dog breed every other day is fine as long it is done over a short duration.
+The best practice is to give at least a week’s gap between successive partnering.

-If the dog is otherwise healthy, nutritional supplements can help his fertility.
-Supplements may contain L-Carnitine for healthy sperm development, anti-oxidants to prevent age damage, Zinc and vitamin-D to improve sperm motility, fatty acids to improve sperm morphology or a combination of these.
+If the dog is otherwise healthy, nutritional supplements can help.
+Supplements may contain L-Carnitine for healthy development and anti-oxidants to prevent age damage.

 Whether you’re a pet owner or a breeder, longevity should be your primary goal.
 Spacing out the breeding, giving the male dogs appropriate rest, feeding them well, and visiting the vet regularly will ensure your dog’s long and active life, with plenty of healthy offspring.

-A male dog can mate more than two or three times a day and often without a break.
-However, this isn’t the best practice as the male dog’s sperm count will decrease each time that he mates that particular day.
-Since the sperm reserves deplete every time he mates that day, it can significantly lower the pregnancy rate and he may have low-quality sperm.
+A male dog can breed more than two or three times a day and often without a break.
+However, this isn’t the best practice and it can significantly lower the pregnancy rate.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE